milankl/SoftPosit.jl/README.md

 # SoftPosit.jl

-Julia types for the C-based SoftPosit library - a posit arithmetic emulator.
+Julia types for the C-based [SoftPosit](https://gitlab.com/cerlane/SoftPosit) library by Cerlane Leong - a posit arithmetic emulator.

 Posit numbers are an alternative to floating-point numbers.
 Posits extend floats by introducing regime bits, that allow for a higher precision around one, yet a wide dynamic range of representable numbers.
 For further information see https://posithub.org